- Home >

 Three Urban Greening Awards

-Since 1990, we have supported the three urban greening awards (the Green Environmental Plans Award, the Green Cities Award, and the Competition for Specialized Greening Technology for Rooftops and Wall Facings) with the hope of contributing to the quality of life (QOL) of local residents through the creation of green urban environments and communities.
-These awards are linked to the goals of the SDGs proposed by the United Nations, and contribute not only to the creation of cities where people and nature coexist in harmony, but also to the contribution to climate change and the conservation of biodiversity through tree planting.
+Since 1990, we have supported the three urban greening awards (the Green Environmental Plans Award, the Green Cities Award, and the Competition for Specialized Greening Technology) with the hope of contributing to the quality of life (QOL) of local residents through the creation of green urban environments and communities.
+These awards are linked to the goals of the SDGs proposed by the United Nations, and contribute not only to the creation of cities where people and nature coexist in harmony, but also act as a countermeasure against climate change and contributes to the conservation of biodiversity through tree planting.

 Volunteer Activities for Environmental Conservation